porsche-design-system/porsche-design-system/packages/components/src/components/action/button/button.usage.md

 ## Types

-To ensure a seamless UX in all Porsche web applications it is recommended to use the Select as follows
+To ensure a seamless UX in all Porsche web applications it is recommended to use the Button as follows

 | Type | Usage |
 |----|----|